thomsev/thomsev/README.md

 A: I've always been fascinated by the creative potential of coding and the instant gratification of seeing my code come to life in a web browser.

 **Q: How do you balance coding and parenting?**
 A: It's all about routine and involving my son in my learning journey.
-Sometimes, he even helps me debug!
+Sometimes, he even helps me pick out images etc!

 ---